| Then what

 effortless method of dealing with spam, and although it will not stop spam from

 arriving, at least it doesn't waste alot of time.
+However, it is sometimes

 the case that you would like to see an end to spams originating from a particular